yaoandrew/vimsetup/README.md

 ## Configure other machines

-Other machines can be setup by running `git submodule update --init --recursive [path to plug]` to get all plugins
+Other machines can be setup by running from ~/.vim/bundle `git submodule update --init --recursive [path to plug]` to get all plugins